-Pharmaceutical creams are thermodynamically unstable emulsions — dispersed droplets of one phase (oil or water) stabilised by surfactants within a continuous phase of the opposite polarity.
-That microstructure is fragile.
+Pharmaceutical creams are thermodynamically unstable emulsions — dispersed droplets of one phase stabilised by surfactants within a continuous phase — and that microstructure is fragile.
 Mixing shear, cooling rate, surfactant quality, preservative loading, API particle size and storage temperature all influence droplet size distribution, network structure and viscosity.
-And each of those process variables manifests in the texture parameters before it becomes visible to trained inspection.
+Each of those process variables manifests in the texture parameters before it becomes visible to trained inspection.

 Texture Profile Analysis is a two-bite test: a flat probe is driven into the sample for a defined depth, withdrawn, then driven in a second time through the same depth after a defined inter-bite dwell.
 The resulting double-peak force-time curve contains five or six extractable parameters, all derived from ratios of areas and distances on the curve.